jline/jline3/README.md

 terminals.
 Historically, the JNI methods used by JLine were provided by Jansi.
 In order to minimize the maintenance cost, Jansi will be merged into JLine 3.25.

+This provider has been deprecated in 3.26 in favor of the JNI provider.

 ### JNA

 The [JNA](https://github.com/java-native-access/jna) library aims to provide an alternative way to access native methods without requiring writing a full JNI native library.
 If JNA is in JLine's class loader, the provider may be used.
+JNA is not supported on Apple M2 architectures.

+This provider has been deprecated in 3.26 in favor of the FFM provider.

 ### Exec

 The exec provider is available on Posix systems and on Windows when running under [Cygwin](https://www.cygwin.com) or [MSys2](https://www.msys2.org).
 This provider launches child processes whenever the terminal is accessed (using `Terminal.getAttributes`, `Terminal.setAttributes`, `Terminal.getSize`, `Terminal.setSize`).

-This provider also does not support external terminals This also allows the use of pseudo-terminals when dealing with non system terminals (for example when creating a terminal for an incoming connection).
+This provider also does not support external terminals (for example when creating a terminal for an incoming connection) and does not support the Windows native environment.

-On the Windows platform, relying on native calls is mandatory, so you need to have either Jansi or JNA library in your classpath along with the `jline-terminal-jansi` or `jline-terminal-jna` jar.
-Failing to do so will create a `dumb` terminal with no advanced capabilities.

-There is no difference between JLine's support for Jansi and JNA.
-Both will provide the exact same behaviors.
-So it's a matter of preference: Jansi is a smaller but more focused library while JNA is a bigger but more generic and versatile one.

 # Maven Usage